JSmith01/set-codec-preferences-polyfill/README.md

 Some issues might occur with a resulting SDP if RTX is removed from the offer/answer.
 A browser tries to create SSRC and ssrc group for a section track and a RTX for it.
 Polyfill would remove the codec information only, and won't touch nor additional SSRC neither ssrc-group attribute.

+## RTCRtpSender.prototype.setStreams

+Works like the same API in Chrome, doesn't add streams but rewrites all previous msid-s.
+A call with no arguments would result in msid becoming '-'.